What are Platelets?

 How Long Does It Take?

 Depending on your weight and height, the platelet collection process will take approximately 80 minutes to two hours.
-You may watch television or videotapes, listen to music or simply sit back, enjoy the view of the Wasatch Front and relax while helping save a life.
+You may watch television or videotapes, listen to music, or simply relax, enjoy views of the Wasatch Front while helping save a life.

 How Often May I Donate Platelets?